Do you want to sell more homes and get more listings, but you aren’t sure where to start?

 Step 1.
 Setting Up Your Project

-The first thing you need to do after you open up Final Cut Pro is create a new library.
+Now that you've learned how to shoot real estate video, it's time to begin editing your project.
+To begin, the first thing you need to do is open up Final Cut Pro and create a new library.
 I recommend creating a new library for each listing you have to help you stay organized.

 Name the library the same name as the listing.

 Example: 10 North Main Street